mozilla/lookml-generator/architecture/namespaces_yaml.md

 ## `views`

 Each View entry is actually a LookML view file that will be generated.
 Each LookML View file can contain multiple Looker Views; the idea here is that these views are related and used together.
+By convention, the first view in the file is the base view (i.e. associated join views folllow after the explore containing the base dimension and metrics).

-`type`: The type of the view, e.g. `glean_ping_view`.
+- `type`: The type of the view, e.g. `glean_ping_view`.
-`tables`: This field is used in a few ways, depending on the associated View type.
+- `tables`: This field is used in a few ways, depending on the associated View type.

 For `GleanPingView` and `PingView`, `tables` represents all of the associated channels for that view.
 Each table will have a `channel` and `table` entry.
 Only a single view will be created in the LookML File.